 Using Taxis Outside of Reykjavík

-If you don’t want to stay within Reykjavík there are also plenty of taxi tours available to you.
+If you don’t want to stay within Reykjavík, there are also plenty of taxi tours available to you.
 Hreyfill and BSR both offer them, but there are many other small companies that will offer good services.
 Both tend to offer private day tours to individuals or family groups, but most are willing to customize or adapt their journeys and may offer entirely customized tours.

-This way you can still travel the Golden Circle or reach the Blue Lagoon, and the drivers will often share interesting facts and history from the areas that you drive through.
+This way, you can still travel the Golden Circle or reach the Blue Lagoon, and the drivers will often share interesting facts and history from the areas that you drive through.

 If you’d prefer not to rely on taxis and tours, renting a car is always an option we can help you with!